opengd/solar-sis/README.md

 ```
 You should then find the example projects folder in "node_modules/solar-sis/example".

-Choose a example and start the service by running the project.js file using Nodejs.
+Choose an example and start the service by running the project.js file using Nodejs.
 ```
 sudo node project.js
 ```